pnarsina/ucb_mids_w266_fall2020_final/README.md

 #### Authors: Valerie Meausoone and Prabhu Narsina

 #### Objective: Find relationship between given entities.
 Our focus on this project is been on i2b2/n2c2 dataset,
-#### and focussing especially on ADE to drug relationship.
+#### and focussed especially on ADE to drug relationship.
 However we have tested our model with TACRED dataset also and performed
 #### to past studies with very little effort of tuning.
 #### Pre-requisites for the project
         1. Python 3.6 (or higher)